Bisonai/orakl/docs/v0.1/vrf.md

 }
 ```

-This function calls the `requestRandomWordsPayment()` function from the `COORDINATOR` contract, passing in the `keyHash`, `callbackGasLimit`, and `numWords` as arguments.
+This function calls the `requestRandomWordsPayment()` function defined in `COORDINATOR` contract, and passes `keyHash`, `callbackGasLimit`, and `numWords` as arguments.
 The payment for service is sent through `msg.value` to the `requestRandomWordsPayment()` in `COORDINATOR` contract.
-If the payment is larger than expected payment, exceeding payment is returned to the caller of `requestRandomWordsPayment` function.
-It requires the consumer contract to define [`receive()` function](https://docs.soliditylang.org/en/v0.8.16/contracts.html#receive-ether-function).
+If the payment is larger than expected payment, exceeding payment is returned to the caller of `requestRandomWordsPayment` function, therfore it requires the user contract to define [`receive()` function](https://docs.soliditylang.org/en/v0.8.16/contracts.html#receive-ether-function) as shown in code listing.
 Eventually, it generates a request for random words.

 In the section below, you can find more detailed explanation how request for random words using direct payment works.

 ### Request random words with direct payment (coordinator)